itiligent/ai/readme.md

 Purpose: create the stable section/evidence baseline.
 This run must **not** produce suggested controls, alternates or optional candidates.

-In the ISM-Control-Discovery-Promp prompt, change the setting near the top to:
+In the ISM-Control-Discovery-Prompt, change the setting near the top to:

 ```text
 Operating mode = `Section ledger only`